May Minamahal (film): Plot

 To see Monica, Carlitos pays a visit to her household, and he meets her family consisting of her father Cenon, older brothers Bombit and Jun, and cousin Didoy.
 He, along with Monica's whole family, began bonding together while eating lunch.
 On the night of their first date, Carlitos and Monica are at the fancy restaurant, but they go to the delicious carinderia that serves delicious mami noodles instead, as insisted by the latter.
 After a few days, his mother and three sisters began noticing Carlitos' new lifestyle, including the use of cologne, suspecting that he had a girlfriend.
 At the family reunion of their relatives returning from overseas, Carlitos introduces Monica to his family.
 A few meetings later, Monica seriously asked Carlitos if he wanted to be her boyfriend, and he agreed, and the two became a couple.

 As days pass, the relations between Carlitos and his family go sour when he begins focusing on Monica and office work rather than on the obligations that their family needs to pay, as well as time for bonding.
 While Carlitos and Monica spent their time in San Pablo, Becky was sent to the hospital, but he almost argued with his sister Mandy about his time with his girlfriend.
 After several missed calls, Monica becomes disappointed, and when Carlitos shows up, the two begin a heated argument between each other.

-In the end, Carlitos and Monica were finally married, with their respective families being present to witness their ceremony.
+In the end, the conflict was resolved when Carlitos and Monica reconciled.
+Later on, they finally married, with their respective families being present to witness their ceremony.